 What are SNMP Community Strings?

 A community string or SNMP community string is a user ID or password that is sent along with a Get-Request.
-An SNMP community string is used to allow access to statistics within a device or router.
-A device can access data within other devices with the correct community string.
+An SNMP community string is used to allow access to statistics within a managed device or router.
+A device can access data within other connected devices with the correct community string.
 If the community string is incorrect then the device ignores the Get-Request.

 The default community string of a device depends on the vendor who created the device.
 That being said it isn’t unheard of for vendors to choose ‘public’ as their password of choice.
 If you’re using one of these devices then you’d want to change the community string ASAP to keep your network protected from unauthorized access.
 This is important because the information enclosed within your devices can tell an attacker lots about your network and potential entry points.